cedeber/concise-rust-book/src/ch01-04-structs-enums-implementation.md

-# Struct, Implementation and Traits
+# Structs, Enums and Implementation

 There is no `class` and no inheritance.
 Rust has only `struct`, `impl` and `trait`.